mireklzicar/mireklzicar.github.io/_pages/about.md

 * [Time Resolved X-ray Diffraction Crystallography](https://github.com/mireklzicar/Time-resolved-X-ray-diffraction-crystallography) – Work for ELI Beamlines under research group TREX at Department of Structural Dynamics
 * [Anyone who writes critical theory must have a sense of irony](https://www.klackoviste.cz/clanky/grandhotel-nad-propasti) – Literature criticism of Stuart Jeffries' book Grand Hotel Abyss about Frankfurt School of Critical Theory
 * [Truth and Bullshit](https://www.vaclavhavel.cz/admnew/_upload/docs/lzicar_miroslav_gymnazium_keplera_praha_1512729594.pdf) – An essay on the nature of language in the context of digital media.
-* [On the Phenomenon of Artificial Neural Networks](https://gjk.cz/wp-content/uploads/2019/06/palice_L%C5%BEi%C4%8Da%C5%99_fenomen-neuronov%C3%BDch-s%C3%ADt%C3%AD.pdf) – A thesis about inceptionism and hallucinations in neural networks, drawing inspiration from epistemology and cognitive neuroscience.
+* [On the Phenomenon of Artificial Neural Networks](https://gjk.cz/wp-content/uploads/2019/06/palice_L%C5%BEi%C4%8Da%C5%99_fenomen-neuronov%C3%BDch-s%C3%ADt%C3%AD.pdf) – A thesis about inceptionism and hallucinations in neural networks, drawing inspiration from epistemology and cognitive neuroscience. -->

-## 📚 Publications
-- Coming soon -->